elicia4/odin-recipes/README.md

 # Recipes

-This is a simple website written in HTML-only.
+This is a simple website written in HTML only.

 It contains recipes of some of the foods I like.